Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

     * They could also choose to register and post a “WANTED” advertisement if they do not see anything that meets their requirements
     * Will have a “FAVOURITE” and “SHARE” function – if users find a room they like, they could add them to a list of potential sublets they’re interested in or share it with a friend who might be interested in it as well

 #### 2.1.2.
-Back-End Users
+Back-End Users / Administrators
-The back-end users will be the administrators of the website looking to maintain the integrity of the site.
+The administrator users will have access to special features to maintain user accounts and enforce rules.

 Here are the main features available for back-end users:
-* **Enforce Rules:** The administrators of Subby will look to ensure individuals are using the website properly.
+* **Regulate Rules:** The administrators of Subby will be able to adjust the rules that govern regular users, such as the number of listings they can have up at any time, or the maximum distance from K/W they are allowed to post.
-* **Regulate Rules:** Give appropriate punishments to individuals who violate the rules (i.e. spamming, scammers, etc).
-Punishments could include giving them warnings and banning their accounts.
+* **Enforce Rules:** Administrators will give appropriate punishments to individuals who violate the terms of using Subby (i.e. spamming, scamming, etc).
+Punishments include giving them warnings and banning their accounts.
-* **Provide Great Customer Service:** Individuals will be able to contact a Subby administrator by email if any problems or questions arise.
+* **Provide Customer Service:** Individuals will be able to contact a Subby administrator by email if any problems or questions arise.
+Administrators will be able to reset passwords and email addresses to ensure users have account access.

 #### 2.1.3.
-Other Features
+Additional Features
-* **Review**
-    * Both sublet seekers and leaser owners can rate each other depending on their experience on a scale of 0 – 5.
+* **Review:** Both sublet seekers and leaser owners can rate each other depending on their experience on a scale of 0 – 5.
 For instance, the sublet seeker can rate their experience with the lease owner and the lease owner can rate their experience with the sublet seeker.
 This will allow individuals to trust others more freely if they have good reviews.

-* **Ads**
-    * Potentially have school-related ads on the website to generate revenue.

-* **Auction/Bidding Feature**
-    * There will be an option that allows lease owners to set their own price for the rent.
-They then will have two options - the first is to accept rent applications at listed price, or take the bid they think is the best based on competitive pricing.

-* **Competitive Pricing**
-    * On the page that shows buildings, there will be two boxes that show the competitive pricing.
+* **Competitive Pricing:** On the page that shows buildings, there will be two boxes that show the competitive pricing.
 One box will show the lowest renting price set up by lease owners of rooms (same type) in same building, or by leasers of same criteria.
-The other box will show the highest bidding set by sublet seekers for either rooms (same type) in same building or rooms that fulfil same criteria.
+The other box will show the highest bidding set by sublet seekers for either rooms (same type) in same building or rooms that fulfill same criteria.
 The purpose of this feature is to show the competitive pricing of each unit listed.
 This way, people will have better understanding of how much they should be paying for a sublet or of how much they should charge for subletting their unit.

-* **Contract**
-    * Lease owners will hae the option to generate a sublet contract that can be customized to their liking.
-An alternative option would be to direct lease owners to another link/organization that deals with drafting contracts and allow them to make the customizations.

-* **Tinder Swipe**
-    * Users could swipe “left” or “right” on apartments to make the search easier.
+* **Tinder-Style Swipe:** Provide an interface allowing users to easily narrow down their search by quickly viewing photos of potential sublets.
+For mobile devices, the user could swipe "left" to ignore a sublet- or "right" to view more information and contact the lessor.
+Desktop users would either tap the left or right arrow keys respectively to achieve the same result.

 #### 2.1.4.
 Sample GUI
 **Home Page:**